jpmorganchase/depcom/README.md

 # depcom

-Get all the dependencies from the source of a package.
+Get all the dependencies from the sources of a package.